-API analytics is a solution offered by most leading API management platforms to track and monitor API usage.
-An organization utilizing API analytics solutions can set their own KPIs as goals and fashion customized reports and dashboards to empower their teams with increased visibility into their APIs.
+API analytics is a solution offered by most of the leading providers of enterprise software development services to track and monitor API usage.
+An organization utilizing API analytics solutions can set its own KPIs as goals and fashion customized reports and dashboards to empower its teams with increased visibility into their APIs.

 API analytics and API monitoring go hand in hand.
 The API management teams address glitches through API analytics solutions by analyzing and monitoring the incoming and outgoing data and sending alerts on anomalies.